Nintendo says slack console sales to hit operating profit, weak yen to lift bottom line

 "We've made some progress in profit but in many ways we didn't score perfectly," Chief Executive Satoru Iwata told reporters at a briefing in Osaka.
 Iwata is hoping to steer Nintendo to its first annual operating profit in four years.

-Squeezed between console rivals like Sony Corp and Microsoft Corp on one side, and popular smartphone games on the other, Nintendo halved its operating earnings target for the fiscal year through March to 20 billion yen ($169 million) from 40 billion yen.
+Squeezed between console rivals like Sony Corp and Microsoft Corp on one side, and popular smartphone games on the other, Nintendo halved its operating earnings target for the fiscal year through March to 20 billion yen (111 million pounds) from 40 billion yen.
 Analysts on average had expected 36.6 billion yen, according to Thomson Reuters data.

 Nintendo books over 70 percent of its sales outside Japan, and more than 40 percent in the United States.
 The sharply weaker yen - now worth about 15 less than this time last year against the dollar - inflates the value of sales overseas when translated back into the Japanese currency.